+open/close all folders

 Anime and Manga

 - Zig-zagged by Benny from Black Lagoon.
-The only way he could ever be considered "nice" is by comparison to his co-workers.
-Sure, he's friendlier than Revy (but so are most rabid wolverines), and prefers electronics to guns, but that's it.
-He's utterly cynical to the point of apathy, and has no compunctions about participating in murder, grave robbing, human trafficking and the other nice things the Black Lagoon company do for money.
+He is definitely friendlier than Revy (but so are most rabid wolverines), and prefers electronics to guns, but like his co-workers he's utterly cynical to the point of apathy, and has no compunctions about participating in murder, grave robbing, human trafficking and the other nice things the Black Lagoon company does for money.

 - Ted Kord, the Blue Beetle, who employs a distinctly Yiddish turn of phrase for the whole time he's being written by Len Wein and displays elements of this trope.

 - Billy Kaplan/"Wiccan" in Young Avengers, although he wasn't confirmed to be Jewish for some time.

 - Peter Parker aka Spider-Man was sometimes thought to be this due to his very pronounced feelings of guilt and domination by his surrogate mother Aunt May, especially as his creator Stan Lee is Jewish.
 However, particular details about his family added since the late 1980s have established his background as at least partly Irish and Catholic.